 Although in possession of a high level of intelligence and interest in a diverse array of things, type AB people are considered quite unpredictable, in good and bad.
 They’re deemed to be quite quirky and often lost in their own world.

-Although they seem largely unpredictable, they are quite rational and practical and have great self-control.
+Although they seem largely unpredictable, they are rational, practical, and have great self-control.

 Much like blood type A, they also like to be meticulous with their work.
 Overall, they have a positive outlook on life.